MikiP98/MultiScaler-Plus/README.md

 This app has **2** active versions [**Main (release)**]() and [**Dev (beta)**]()
 If you use the **Main** branch and see on roadmap some feature you would like to use,
 check the **Dev** branch to see if it's already implemented!
-To switch between branches, use the `git checkout {main/dev}` command.
+To switch between branches, use the `git checkout {main/dev}` command
+If feature you are interested in is not in either branch's roadmap, feel free to create a **Feature Request** issue!

 ## Supported algorithms
 - **Classical Algorithms** <sup>(Up-scaling and downscaling)</sup>: